 At last, this winter, I got to Breb.
 I recall the vast meadows, the road, the houses, the food, even the smell from the book.
 But, unfortunately, the house where William lived with Ana and Mihai does not exist anymore.
 Its place was taken by a larger one, not entirely respecting the local style of the architecture.
 Still, it was probably the visit that will remain in my heart forever, and I hope to come back there as many times as possible.

 “Along the enchanted way” is, at least for myself, the most beautiful and unexpected surprise, an “Eat, Pray, Love” Romanian version that will for sure inspire the way of your steps and feed your curiosity to get to know Romania.

 I hope these books will help you be more like a traveler and less like a tourist as in these pages you will read about hidden gems of Romania and experiences you should not miss while you are in our country.

-Also, let’s not forget the words of Patrick Kavanagh that William Blacker followed and I think that could very easily become a travel creed:
+Also, let’s not forget the words of Patrick Kavanagh that William Blacker followed, and I think that could very quickly become a travel creed:

 “I saw the danger, yet I walked along the enchanted way, And I said, let the grief be a fallen leaf at the dawning of the day.”